tomdmr/rdb3/INSTALL.md

 If you want a signalling mechanism for success/failure, you will need some program to send alerts.
 I am using `go-sendxmpp`to text to my prosody server. sSMTP or some SMS bridge may also work.

+## Preparing remote access

+If you want to backup to a remote machine, you need a passwordless SSH-key:

+    ssh-keygen -t ed25119 -N '' -o ~/.ssh/key_for_backup

+The public part of the key must be transferred to the server, see `ssh-copy-id(1)` on how to do that.

+You also need to trust the server machine, this can be done in a first manual contact.
+Or just by

+    ssh -i ~/.ssh/key_for_backup user@server

+This will normally fail, but you are prompted if you trust the remote machine.

 ## Configure client